 - 1. Choose File>Add Map Data to display the Select Data Sources pane. - 2.
 In the top part of the pane click the gray rectangle to preview the image and use the toolbar to pan, zoom in/out, and fit the image to the view. - 3.
 By default the Image Calibration pane is displayed in bounds mode.
 In bounds mode you can set the latitude and longitude of the image manually.
 Click the row and enter the coordinates.
-You can also click on the [ button to interactively select the boundaries.
+You can also click on the boundaries.